 Following are account specific pricing components in Elastic Path Commerce:

-- Each store is configured with catalogs and products.
-Prices for the products in the catalogs are stored in price lists, and a price list is associated to a catalog and a currency
+- Each store is configured with a catalog and products.
+Prices for the products in the catalogs are stored in price lists.
+A price list is associated with a price list assignment.
+A price list assignment associate the price list to a catalog and a currency

 - The product code or SKU code in the price list associates the product or SKU in a catalog to corresponding price